fbpx

 3. Perfect the route

-Road Trip Planner California Pier
+Colorado Road Trip

-Now it’s time to Prune and Primp!
+Now it’s time to prune and primp!

 Prune: First, take a look at all those pins scattered throughout the map.
 Are there any that are obvious outliers?
 If so, figure out how long off course it will take to get to that point, and ask yourself if it’s worth it.